elastic/elasticsearch-net/readme.md

 ## Upgrading

-Pleas consult the [current upgrading Elasticsearch guidelines](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) to understand what you should consider when upgrading from an older version of Elasticsearch to a newer one.
+Please consult the [current upgrading Elasticsearch guidelines](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) to understand what you should consider when upgrading from an older version of Elasticsearch to a newer one.

 ### Upgrading from 1.x to 2.x